stepheweffie/howToBuildAnyWebsiteWithNode.js/README.md

 <h2>How to contribute to this book</h2>

-1. Get experience with Node.js building something useful!
+1. Build something cool with Node.js that you think will be useful to others!
-2. Fork this repo & add a new chapter about the useful thing you made & make a pull request!
+2. Fork this repo & add a new chapter explaining the useful thing you made explaining the process as if you were talking to a 10 year old kid.
+You may want to read a chapter from the current book to get a feel for the level of simplicity I am looking for.
+3. Make a pull request!
+I will try my best to merge it within 24 hours :)

-This is the book I am using as a guide [here](http://nodetuts.com/pdf/handson-nodejs-sample.pdf)
+You can view the book I am using as a guide [here](http://nodetuts.com/pdf/handson-nodejs-sample.pdf)